GaryB91/plunge/user_stories.md

 * edit any entry for any person that I have on my order, so that I can correct or amend details

+* ability to delete/remove any information/profile i have either partially or fully completed before final processing

 * be able to partially complete entry, so that I do not have to complete it all in one go

 * be able to resume my partially complete entry, so that I do not have to re-enter information I previously entered